graphile/crystal/examples/forum/TUTORIAL.md

 ### Logging In

-You can pass an option to PostGraphile, called `--token <identifier>` in the CLI, which takes a composite type identifier.
+You can pass an option to PostGraphile, called `--jwt-token-identifier <identifier>` in the CLI, which takes a composite type identifier.
 PostGraphile will turn this type into a JWT wherever you see it in the GraphQL output.
 So let’s define the type we will use for our JWTs:

 ```sql
 create type forum_example.jwt_token as (